QUICK SUMMARY OF LEGISLATION – HR 4052 (FORMERLY HR 3339) – TO CREATE A

 · $2.24 trillion in exports over the next 20 years.

 Importantly, the NIB is positioned to play a significant role in fighting off the economic effects of any oncoming Recession.
 Currently, the economy is experiencing high inflation caused by too much money chasing too few goods.
 To combat it, the Federal Reserve is raising interest rates to lower demand.
 That will likely to lead to rising unemployment and another recession.
-NIB operations are a better way to fight inflation because they iron out supply chain problems, and raise productivity and the supply of goods being produced.
+NIB operations are a better way to fight inflation because they iron out supply chain problems, and raise productivity and timely supply of goods being delivered.
 That’s good for businesses.
 It also creates millions of great-paying jobs for the newly unemployed.
 And the NIB can do this without the need to rely on new Federal spending, taxes, or deficits.

-Therefore, we are asking every citizen to write or call your Congressman, and ask him/her to support HR 4052 the National Infrastructure Bank Act of 2021, to create great-paying jobs in your area.
+Therefore, we are asking every citizen to write or call your Congressman, and ask him/her to support HR 4052, the National Infrastructure Bank Act of 2023, to create great-paying jobs in your area.